Weapon focus

 A person carrying an expected object for a particular context (a tennis racquet on a tennis court, left) leads to no particular focus of attention from the viewer.
 A person carrying an unexpected and threatening object (a hatchet, right) leads the viewer to focus more on that object.

 Weapon focus is the concentration on a weapon by a witness of a crime and the subsequent inability to accurately remember other details of the crime.
 Weapon focus is a factor that heavily affects the reliability of eyewitness testimony.
-This effect involves a witness to a crime diverting his or her attention to the weapon the perpetrator is holding, thus causing memory impairments and leaving less attention for other details in the scene, such as the attacker's face, clothing or vehicle.
+This effect involves a witness to a crime diverting their attention to the weapon the perpetrator is holding, thus causing memory impairments and leaving less attention for other details in the scene, such as the attacker's face, clothing or vehicle.

 Several studies support the notion of weapon focus, particularly in terms of greater attention paid to the weapon and its effects on recognition and recall.
 Elizabeth Loftus, Yuille and Burns have all been associated with studies showing the existence of a weapon focus effect.